-#12 Updated by leoetlino almost 2 years ago
+#12 Updated by leoetlino over 2 years ago

 Please find the actual version that affects Gecko OS.
 There have been so many changes and fixes that it's hard and time-consuming for someone who doesn't know much about the issue to figure out what the problem is.

 #15 Updated by theincrediblemastere over 2 years ago